To get started on the visuals, here is a list of suggested workflows:

 We also have Fillers to fill up the gaps between Cabinets to Walls.

-Let's not forget the top.
+Let's not forget the top and bottom.
 If you love cornices, then you will love this.